Salomon van Abbé

-Salomon van Abbé (born Amsterdam, 31 July 1883, died London, 28 February 1955), also known as Jack van Abbé or Jack Abbey, was an artist, etcher and illustrator of books and magazines.
+Salomon van Abbé (31 July 1883 – 28 February 1955), also known as Jack van Abbé or Jack Abbey, was an artist, etcher, and illustrator of books and magazines.

 Early years

-Abbé was born in the Netherlands but moved with his family to England when he was five years old and became a naturalised citizen.
+Abbé was born in The Netherlands but moved with his family to England when he was five years old and became a naturalised citizen.
 He added the accent to his name, becoming van Abbé.
 He studied at local state schools, the People's Palace, Toynbee Hall, Central School of Art and at the London County Council School of Photo-engraving and Lithography at Bolt Court, where he met Edmund Blampied, Robert Charles Peter and John Nicolson – all fellow etchers.

 Memberships

 In 1923, Abbé was elected an Associate of the Royal Society of Painter-Etchers and was a member of the Royal Society of British Artists (RBA), as well as President of the London Sketch Club and a member of the Art Workers Guild.

 He was awarded a bronze medal at the Paris Salon in 1939.